(Alternative heading: 5 reasons why agents in CRE will never be disintermediated)

 Cue alarm bells.
 Panic.
 Doom and gloom.
 Tech is out to get us!

-As the former shareholders of these businesses below will tell you, tech-driven disruption is fast and painful:
+As the former players in these businesses below will tell you, tech-driven disruption is fast and painful:

 With our fear receptors on alert, let’s lean on the mighty TripAdvisor to ask the age old question.
 Will computers replace commercial property agents² (i.e. leasing consultants or executives / brokers / CRES providers)?